 Additionally, the Fiscal Affairs division maintains a system of financial accounting and reporting for the state's public higher education institutions.
 Along with making tuition and fee recommendations to the two systems, Fiscal Affairs conducts reviews and analysis of financial issues, supervises the review and presentation of higher education operating budgets and staffs the THEC Committee on Fiscal Affairs.

 Fiscal Affairs coordinates and prepares appropriation recommendations for the Tennessee Student Assistance Corporation, and operating funds for the Tennessee Foreign Language Institute, and the Commission.
-The division also manages allotments and prepares recommendations for the Geier Desegregation Settlement, Tuition Discount and Fee Waiver, Contract Education, and Harold Love Community Service Awards programs.
+The division also manages allotments and prepares recommendations for Tuition Discount and Fee Waiver, Contract Education, and Harold Love Community Service Awards programs.

 Note: In order to view the files on this page, which are in PDF and Excel format, the following programs may need to be downloaded and installed.